 In a video to mark the 30th anniversary of the death of ATV Network pioneer Noele Gordon, the demise of Studio One is recorded with one last performance.

-The video, uploaded yesterday by the official ITV Crossroads Fan Club, sees Noele give one last ‘Goodbye’ to Studio One at the ATV Centre in Birmingham – which is currently being demolished for a new retail and office development.
+The video, uploaded yesterday by the official Central TV (part of the regional ITV network) Crossroads Fan Club, sees Noele give one last ‘Goodbye’ to Studio One at the ATV Centre in Birmingham – which is currently being demolished for a new retail and office development.
 The studios opened in 1969, with Crossroads the first programme produced in Studio One.
 Noele Gordon, who died aged 65 in 1985, starred as the show’s leading lady Meg Richardson.
 Set in the fictional village of Kings Oak Crossroads was described by one newspaper as being “like Coronation Street but in the more sophisticated setting of a Modern Motel.”